 See also Category:Wall

 You don't get cover or concealment vs melee attacks.
-Instead you get +2 DEF if there is any type of intervening terrain anywhere between you and the attacker.
+Instead you get +2 DEF if there is any type of intervening obstacle/obstruction anywhere between you and the attacker..

 Ranged & Magic Attackers

 Sometimes a model will be able to make a ranged or magic attack even when they're in melee with you.
-A classic example is Gunfighter.
+A well-known example is Gunfighter.

-In this case, the attacker does not ignore cover or concealment.
-So, for example, if a Gunfighter and his target are in a forest, and he makes a ranged attack, the defender will get +2 DEF for being in a forest even if the two models are B2B.
+In this case, the shooter does not ignore cover or concealment (even though melee attacks normally do).
+For example, if a Gunfighter and his target are both in a forest, and the Gunfighter makes a ranged attack, the defender will get +2 DEF for being in a forest even if the two models are B2B.